exasol/exasol-testcontainers/doc/design.md

 The `Bucket` building block controls interaction with a bucket in BucketFS.

-## `DatabaseControl`
+## `DatabaseService`

-The `DatabaseControl` controls features of the core database like stopping and restarting.
+The `DatabaseService` controls features of a service providing the database like stopping and restarting.

 # Runtime